 Reason behind naming it as Sun gate lies in its location, which faces the rising sun in the east.
 Jaleb Chowk was built during the reign of Sawai Jai Singh.
 The first courtyard of the Amber fort comprises various internal structures that held great purpose and significance for the royal family.
 These are mentioned as below:

-Points of Attractions Inside Amber Fort
+Attractions Inside Amber Fort

 Sila Devi temple

 One of the prominent structures that steals attention of the tourists is the Sila Devi temple.
 The temple is located at the right side of the first courtyard and has a silver covered double door.
 On the inside lies the statue of Sila Devi; an incarnation of Kali or Durga, the sanctum of which is also made of silver.
 It is believed that the Sila Devi temple was the worshipping place of the Rajput Maharajas and the royal family.
 The temple is also associated with being the spot of animal sacrifice in the name of religious rites during the Hindu festival days of Navrathri.

 Another impressive structure in the first courtyard of Amber Fort, Ganesh Pol is the official entry in into the private palaces of the Maharajas.
 Named after the Hindu Lord Ganesh, this gate is a three tier structure that is adorned by a variety of frescoes.
 The Ganesh Pol was built during the reign of Mirza Raja Jai Singh.